BBC Big Screen: Locations

 The Big Screen was temporarily installed adjacent to the Birmingham Town Hall during its refurbishment.

 The Big Screen in Birmingham was removed from Chamberlain Square on 19 September 2007 after the renovation of the Town Hall was completed.
 It was then erected in Victoria Square in November 2007.
 Some controversy has existed over the screen in terms of the number of objections to the renewal of its planning permission.
 Three years after it was due to be switched back on it had finally been fully activated.
 However, funding was cut by the BBC and the Big Screen was switched off on 10 December 2012, Birmingham City Council have yet to remove the screen due to budget cuts themselves.
+But was later removed permanently by September 2013.